Skip to main content

 Alfredo Puerta, CICP

-Alfredo Puerta is the Credit Director for Latin American at Osterman & Co since 2010, has worked as Credit head for banks such as Citibank and a Financial Consultor for companies such as KPMG and PWC, mainly in Latin America.
+Credit Director for Latin American at Osterman & Co. since 2010, Alfredo Puerta has worked as Credit head for banks such as Citibank and a Financial Consultor for companies such as KPMG and PWC, mainly in Latin America.

 He holds a degree in Accounting from the Universidad Católica Andrés Bello (Ven) and an MBA and a Master’s in Finance from the Institute of Higher Studies in Administration (IESA) in Venezuela.
-He also holds accreditation as a CICP and Investment Consultant.
+He is also accredited as a CICP and Investment Consultant.

-He also combines his professional activities with Academia as a professor of graduate degree programs in Finance since 1997 in some of the highly ranked universities such as the University of Costa Rica and The Universidad Central de Venezuela.
+He also combines his professional activities with Academia, having been a professor of graduate degree programs in Finance since 1997 at some of the highly ranked universities in Latin America, such as the University of Costa Rica and the Universidad Central de Venezuela.

 Chris Ring